 Whichever you opt for, make sure you choose a reputable long-distance moving company and ask about any extra charges you should know of to avoid the sticker shock afterward.

-It’s important to know your options and if you plan to DIY your move your best options are to:
+It’s important to know your options and if you plan to DIY:

 - Hire a moving truck – This one is a big money saver if you are comfortable navigating such a large vehicle by yourself.
 Of course, you should know some tips on how to pack a moving truck.

-Check If Your Moving Company Offers Car Shipping Services
+Check If the Cross Country Moving Company Offers Car Shipping Services

 Get a Driver’s License From Your New State